 Tuesday was boring.
 Honestly, most Tuesdays are pretty boring, since they're mostly split between going to class and trying to pretend that I'm intelligent, and lying around my apartment and trying to pretend that I'm being productive.
 And belly dance, but really, that's pretty much the only exciting thing.
 Tuesdays and Thursdays?
 Basically a wash in my book — especially since some of the readings I had to get through involved sentences like

-Therefore, Desire directed toward another desire, taken as Desire, will create, by the negating and assimilating action that satisfies it, an I essentially different from the animal 'I.'
+Therefore, Desire directed toward another desire, taken as Desire, will create, by the negating and assimilating action that satisfies it, an I essentially different from the animal 'I.'and

 Here was one good thing about the week, though: I kept on running into these "You are beautiful" messages across campus.
 First was in the HiRise elevators: